 It is the responsibility of the submitter to ensure that the screening link or physical screening copy they submit work properly.
 We will make an attempt to connect with you if we experience difficulties screening your movies and expect a working copy in a timely fashion.
 Failure to comply will render your film ineligible from being placed under consideration.

-Please note: DVD screeners, press kits, and any other physical materials submitted during the Call for Entries period will not be returned.
+Please note: DVD screeners, press kits, and any other physical materials you may submit during the Call for Entries period will not be returned.

 Upon acceptance to the festival, the following is required: